kelseyywang/git-dumb/README.md

 # git-dumb

-Are you tired of people stereotyping you as smart just because you're a programmer?
+Have you ever accidentally merged away your diligent local changes and cried tears of frustration??
-Have you ever accidentally merged away your diligent local changes and cried tears of frustration?
+Or, are you tired of people stereotyping you as smart just because you're a programmer??
 If so, it's time to **git dumb**.

-### Introducing git-dumb, one of my worse ideas.
+### Introducing git-dumb, probably the best version control system you'll ever find.

-It's a "version control" system that just backs up different versions of files onto your local machine.
-Great for use on sketchy hackathon projects, or when you're just feeling particularly dumb. ¯\\\_(ツ)\_/¯
+It simply backs up different versions of files and stuff in your directory.
+The backups are plopped straight into that same directory and are categorized by the time they that they're captured!
+I haven't really used this yet but I'll bet it's great for use on sketchy hackathon projects, or when you're just feeling particularly dumb.
+I'll probably use it some day ¯\\\_(ツ)\_/¯

 How to use: